 What if my child needs medicine in school?

-School can only administer medication prescribed by a Doctor.
-You must complete a Request for the School to Administer Medication form.
-The medicine should be clearly labelled by the dispensing pharmacy.
+School can administer medication prescribed by a doctor or bought over the counter.
+You will be asked to complete a medication form.
+The medicine should be clearly labelled with the child’s name.

 When can I talk to my child’s teacher?

 Teachers are busy preparing for the day and settling their classes first thing in the morning and can only receive the briefest of messages at that time.
 They are more easily available at the end of the school day when they have dismissed their classes.
 Teachers are happy to make appointments to see you if you would like a longer chat.